Nursery and Wraparound care

 If your child is ill whilst at nursery, we will make every effort to contact, you but we must have the name and telephone number of a second person in case you are unavailable.
 All of this information is requested on your registration form, but you must inform us immediately of any changes.
-If your child is ill, please do not bring him/her into nursery, as infections spread very quickly amongst young children.
-Children recover quickly from most coughs and colds but please keep your child at home for 48 hours if they have suffered vomiting or diarrhoea.
+If your child is very ill, please do not bring him/her into nursery, as infections spread very quickly amongst young children.
+Please phone the school office to inform them if your child wont be at nursery for any reason.
+Children recover quickly from most coughs and colds but please keep your child at home for 24 hours if they have suffered vomiting or diarrhoea.

 Your child will be respected as an individual and treated with care and understanding.
 Staff will discuss appropriate behaviour with the children and will agree certain rules.
 The nursery uses the ‘ClassDojo’ reward and sanction system like the rest of the school.
 If your child continually disobeys the rules then they may have to have some ‘time out’ or certain privileges may be taken away.
 In the case of consistent unacceptable behaviour, parents will be informed and strategies will be discussed and agreed.

 We prefer all of our nursery children to wear school uniform.
-School sweatshirts, polo-shirts and fleeces are available.
-Please ask a member of staff for details.
-Whilst in nursery, children may wear grey jogging bottoms rather than formal school trousers, if girls wear skirts then elasticated waists are easier.
-Velcro shoes are much easier to manage.
+School sweatshirts and polo shirts with the school logo are available, there is a link to purchase these online on the school website.
+Please ask a member of staff if you would like to look at samples and try them on your child for size..
+Whilst in nursery, children may wear grey jogging bottoms rather than formal school trousers if preferred and if girls wear skirts then elasticated waists are easier.
+Girls may also wear a grey pinafore dress and in Summer months some girls prefer to wear a red and white ginghman checked summer dress.
+We request that the children wear black velcro fastening shoes and plain grey, black or white socks (or grey tights for girls in winter).
 We do ensure that children wear aprons, but three year-olds can always find the gap!
 The paint we use will wash out in COLD water and soap.
-There is an opportunity for outdoor play every day, providing it is not raining.
+Outdoor play is an important part of the early years curriculum whatever the weather.
 It is, therefore, very important that your child has a coat to wear.

 During the session the children have a drink of milk or water and a piece of fruit.
 Please inform staff if your child has any kind of food allergy.